-Also, raw materials in China cost lower, and supply and logistics chains are easier to operate compared to the US, which allows for cutting operational costs even more.
+- Last, raw materials in China cost less, and supply and logistics chains are easier to operate, allowing for cutting operational costs even more.

-So by outsourcing some tasks and services, organizations can cut costs and increase their profits and the quality of products at the same time.
-However, many employees in outsourcing companies complain about poor working conditions.
+- Organizations can cut costs and increase their profits and quality by outsourcing some tasks and services.
+Meanwhile, many employees in outsourcing companies complain about poor working conditions.
 Often, they receive low salaries and work more than eight hours a day.

-Many factories in China don’t offer adequate working conditions and don’t comply with US labor standards, especially among manufacturers.
-Also, regulatory methods regarding employees’ health safety are different from the U.S. ones because of different labor laws.
-So, in many cases, when outsourced employees in China work for a US company, they don’t necessarily have the same rights as American workers.
+- Many factories in China don’t offer adequate working conditions and don’t comply with US labor standards, especially among manufacturers.
+Regulatory methods regarding employees’ health safety differ from those of the U.S. because of labor laws.
+Thus, when outsourced employees in China work for a US company, they don’t necessarily have the same rights as American workers.

-The main advantage of outsourcing jobs to less developed countries is that companies can stay competitive on the global market and access foreign markets more easily.
+The main advantage of outsourcing jobs to less developed countries is that companies can easily stay competitive in the global market and access foreign markets.
 Businesses can settle on lower labor costs by hiring workers from less developed countries and emerging markets with lower living standards.
 This also allows companies to ship produced goods from the manufacturing countries back to the U.S. at a relatively low price.

-On the contrary, outsourcing jobs increases US unemployment rates, as currently, there are 14+ million outsourced jobs from the US that could be filled with its unemployed citizens.
+On the contrary, outsourcing jobs increase US unemployment rates, as currently, there are 14+ million outsourced jobs from the US that could be filled with unemployed citizens.
 If these jobs were returned to the US, 4.3 million workers who nowadays work part-time could get full-time jobs.

 It’s worth noting that many foreign specialists are recruited to help with local marketing, translation services, and business development.
-These job positions could also be filled with US workers, but businesses see an advantage in hiring local specialists that know their native language and market specifics and can be paid lower rates.
-If the same jobs were taken by US citizens, it would inevitably lead to higher prices of the company’s products and services.
+These job positions could also be filled with US workers.
+Still, businesses see an advantage in hiring local specialists that know their native language and market specifics and can be paid lower rates.
+If US citizens took the same jobs, it would inevitably lead to higher prices for the company’s products and services.

 4 Ways Outsourcing Damages Industry

 As outsourcing to less developed countries proves to be cost-effective, more and more US companies tend to outsource their services.
 Each year, the number of outsourced jobs reaches 500,000.
-Although nowadays, the capital is held by national and multinational organisations, it can be damaging to the US industry in the long run.
-The shortage of job openings, as well as talent shortage in the US, can give other nations a tech leg up on America and suppress the US economy.
+Although the capital is held by national and multinational organizations nowadays, it can damage the US industry in the long run.
+The shortage of job openings and the talent shortage in the US can give other nations a tech leg up on America and suppress the US economy.
 It is the fourth major threat of outsourcing to the US industry.

 The Unintended Consequences of Outsourcing

-Outsourcing and offshoring are natural results of globalization of the markets all over the world and intend of the companies to cut operational costs and maximize revenues.
+Outsourcing and offshoring are natural results of the globalization of the markets worldwide, and the companies intend to cut operational costs and maximize revenues.
 If people in China or India can do the same job for a much lower price than US citizens, businesses will outsource such jobs without hesitation.

-This business strategy proved to be beneficial and companies are eager to allocate labor to its most cost-efficient use.
+This business strategy proved beneficial, and companies are eager to allocate labor to its most cost-efficient use.
 As a result, consumers also benefit from lower costs of the goods provided by companies that outsource their services, and stakeholders receive increased profit margins.
-To sum up, without outsourcing, the US wouldn’t be able to maintain its global economic superpower status in today’s world as it is an integrated global marketplace.
+To sum up, without outsourcing, the US wouldn’t be able to maintain its global economic superpower status today as it is an integrated global marketplace.

 Is Outsourcing Good or Bad for America?

-Although there are some pros and cons of outsourcing, many experts argue that the pitfalls are not that drastic.
-In many cases, companies do have to cut costs somehow to stay on the market, especially when in a recession period, and by outsourcing manufacturing and business operations, such businesses can strive and succeed in the long run.
+Although outsourcing has pros and cons, many experts argue that the pitfalls are not drastic.
+Companies often have to cut costs to stay on the market, especially during the recession.
+By outsourcing manufacturing and business operations, such businesses can strive and succeed in the long run.

-If outsourcing allows cutting costs, manufacturing products at lower wages, optimizing business resources, and offer value to the end customers, is it bad to outsource some processes?
+If outsourcing allows cutting costs, manufacturing products at lower wages, optimizing business resources, and offering value to the end customers, is it wrong to outsource some processes?
 It’s all about comparative advantage.
 Nowadays, the US can’t boast of a comparative manufacturing advantage because of high wages and strong currency.
-Outsourcing allows settling on the most cost-effective solution.
+Outsourcing allows for settling on the most cost-effective solution.

-Outsourcing is often blamed and politically manipulated to address the job shortage in the U.S., but no one points out the number of created jobs as a result of outsourcing services by US businesses.
-American companies that outsource some of their manufacturing and business processes bring benefits to both foreign countries and the economy of the United States.
+Outsourcing is often blamed and politically manipulated to address the job shortage in the U.S. However, no one points out the number of jobs US businesses create due to outsourcing services.
+American companies that outsource some of their manufacturing and business processes benefit foreign countries and the economy of the United States.

-Consequently, economies of the less developed countries are boosted by the demand for manufactured products by American consumers.
+Consequently, economies of less developed countries are boosted by American consumers’ demand for manufactured products.
 As a result, the US engages in international trade processes and receives the required goods at lower costs.
 This results in higher ROI and better-priced products for US citizens.

 Outsourced goods and their components are then incorporated into the larger products in the U.S. and linked to the creation of job positions for high-skilled US citizens.
 However, these benefits are often disregarded when outsourcing is discussed.
 Undoubtedly, outsourcing is developing the economies of the US and foreign countries as products are manufactured overseas and then delivered to US customers at more affordable costs.